Priyatijain/Priyatijain/README.md

 Implemented a conversational AI system with long-term memory using LangGraph and LangMem.
 The assistant stores episodic and semantic memories in PostgreSQL-backed vector storage, enabling persistent personalization across sessions instead of stateless conversations.

 ## Tech Stack
 ### Programming & Core Development
-Python is my primary development language for building AI pipelines, backend services, and orchestration logic.
-I also have a foundational understanding of C/C++ from academic and systems coursework.
+- Python for building AI pipelines, backend services, and orchestration logic
+- Foundational understanding of C/C++ from academic and systems coursework

 ### Generative AI & Agentic Frameworks
-I work extensively with LangChain, LangGraph, CrewAI, AutoGen, and LangMem to design multi-agent systems.
-These frameworks are used to orchestrate agent workflows, enforce reasoning boundaries, enable tool usage, and support memory-aware AI applications.
+- Hands-on experience with LangChain, LangGraph, CrewAI, AutoGen, and LangMem
+- Designing multi-agent systems with clear role separation and orchestration
+- Implementing agent workflows with reasoning boundaries and tool integration
+- Building memory-aware AI applications using episodic and semantic memory

 ### Prompt Engineering & Reasoning
-Experience with structured prompting techniques including zero-shot, few-shot, instruction-based, and role-based prompting.
-I focus on enforcing deterministic outputs, schema adherence, and controlled reasoning in LLM-powered systems.
+- Structured prompt design using zero-shot, few-shot, instruction-based, and role-based prompting
+- Enforcing deterministic outputs and schema adherence in LLM responses
+- Applying controlled reasoning patterns to reduce hallucinations

 ### Retrieval-Augmented Generation (RAG)
+- Designing RAG pipelines for structured and unstructured data sources
-Designed RAG pipelines using embeddings and vector databases to enable semantic search over structured and unstructured data.
-Tools include FAISS and PostgreSQL (pgvector) for efficient similarity search and context retrieval.
+- Using embeddings for semantic search and context retrieval
+- Working with FAISS and PostgreSQL (pgvector) for vector-based similarity search

 ### Machine Learning & NLP
-Hands-on experience with PyTorch, TensorFlow, scikit-learn, and the Hugging Face ecosystem.
-Strong foundation in NLP, transformers, supervised and unsupervised learning techniques, and representation learning concepts such as VAEs.
+- Practical experience with PyTorch, TensorFlow, scikit-learn, and Hugging Face
+- Strong foundation in Natural Language Processing (NLP) and transformers
+- Experience with supervised learning (regression, classification)
+- Exposure to unsupervised learning techniques and representation learning (VAEs)

 ### LLM Models & Fine-Tuning Concepts
-Worked with GPT-series, Gemini, LLaMA, and Mistral models.
-Familiar with parameter-efficient fine-tuning techniques such as LoRA and QLoRA, with a focus on conceptual understanding and practical application constraints.
+- Working knowledge of GPT-series, Gemini, LLaMA, and Mistral models
+- Understanding of parameter-efficient fine-tuning approaches (LoRA, QLoRA)
+- Awareness of fine-tuning trade-offs and practical deployment constraints

 ### Backend, Cloud & Deployment
-Built backend services using FastAPI and REST APIs.
-Experience integrating LLM platforms such as OpenAI APIs, AWS Bedrock, and Google Cloud (Vertex AI) for scalable inference and orchestration.
+- Building backend services using FastAPI and REST APIs
+- Integrating LLM platforms such as OpenAI APIs, AWS Bedrock, and Google Vertex AI
+- Supporting scalable inference and API-driven GenAI workflows

 ### Applied AI & Delivery Practices
+- Foundational understanding of CI/CD concepts for ML systems
+- Exposure to LLMOps principles and Model Context Protocol (MCP)
+- Familiarity with Agile/Scrum development workflows
-Foundational understanding of CI/CD concepts for ML systems, LLMOps principles, Model Context Protocol (MCP), and Agile/Scrum workflows.
-Practical experience building document parsing, OCR-based pipelines, and conversational AI systems.
+- Experience building document parsing, OCR-based pipelines, and conversational AI systems

 ## Why This Portfolio Exists